gaps-closure/eop2-closure-mind-demo/README.md

 ```

-## For cross-domain application development using the CLOSURE toolchain
+## Cross-domain application development using the CLOSURE toolchain

 The following development tools and libraries are required.
  * GNU gcc toolchain with libm and lpthread